jamespooley/brain-age-prediction/notes/literature-review.md

 #### How was motion measured?

-Motion during the sMRI scan was approximated by motion estimated from the rs-fMRI data.
+Motion during the sMRI scan was estimated in two ways:
+1. Coregistration of sequantial rs-fMRI image volumes
+2. Qualitative assessment by reviewer blind to participant demographics amd phenotypic information

 #### What were the main findings?
 > 2141 participants were included in our analyses. participant motion was higher